sonimahi98/sonimahi98/README.md

-### Hi there, I'm Mahima Soni! 👋
+### Hi there, I'm Mahima! 👋

-I'm a passionate software developer.
+I'm a passionate front-end developer.
 Currently, I am in the learning phase.

-- 🔭 So far, I have learned HTML and CSS.
+- 🔭 I have proficient knowledge of Html, CSS, and JavaScript.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I have a basic understanding of React.

 ### Projects